 • Open floor plan with a Great Room – kitchen/living/dining area

-• Front and back porches, patios that extend the living space to the outdoors
+• Front and back porches, and patios that extend the living space to the outdoors

 • Attached garage or carport